About Our Staff and Associates

-Jane joined PAD as Manager of Program Development in 2017.
+Jane joined PAD as Manager of Program Development in 2016.
 Jane has over 25 years’ experience in healthcare and the health charity sector, following completion of her Master of Public Health degree from the School of Public Health at UCLA and Master of Science, Health Behaviour from the University of Waterloo.
 Her experience in the health charity sector has been as the Director of Services and Education with the ALS Society of Canada, and in a similar position with The ALS Association, National Office in the U.S. Jane held health educator roles within managed care and HIV/AIDS programs in the U.S. and within primary care here in Ontario.
 Most recently Jane has completed a contract role within the William Osler Health System as a Health Links Patient Navigator.
 Jane loves to garden, play tennis, curl, and plan social events for friends and family.
-She is the proud mom of Stephanie, who attends Acadia University, and two kitties named Lilly and Crosby.
+She is the proud mom of Stephanie, who just graduated from Acadia University, and two kitties named Lilly and Crosby.

 - Patricia Scott-Jeoffroy | email@example.com

 Patricia joined PAD in 2007 as an Education Consultant and draws upon her 25 years of experience in the addictions field to assist in the creation of prevention initiatives.
 She began her career as an addiction counselor before coordinating a withdrawal management unit.
 She also also led substance abuse prevention programs in health services and has experience working within the criminal justice system.
 She has a MA in Leadership from the University of Guelph.
-Patricia loves to travel with her husband and two daughters.
+Patricia loves to travel with her two daughters.